whl827/Hope/README.md

 # Hope
-Crowd Sourcing App for Homeless
+Crowd Sourcing Donation App (Android) using (Java, REST, Android Volley, JSON, & etc) &nbsp;

+## Inspiration
+According to recent studies, many homeless have a smartphone.
+We focused on creating an easy way for homeless to connect with people who are willing donate.
 &nbsp;

-Android App using (Java, REST, Android Volley, JSON, & etc) &nbsp;

 ## Login Page